SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-setup.md

     ✗ Cannot access Google Drive

     This usually means:
-    - Google Drive tool not connected to this Claude conversation
+    - Google Drive tool not connected
     - Drive permissions not granted

     To connect Google Drive:
-    1. Look for the tools/integrations menu in Claude
+    1. Look for tools or integrations in your LLM interface
     2. Connect Google Drive
     3. Grant read/write permissions